Support And Resistance

 Frequently you will see a support or resistance level that is about to break/appears broken, but more often than not you find out that the market was just testing it.

-Reading on the internet, you are taught to plot support & resistance levels, like this:
+Reading on the internet about technical analysis, you are taught to plot support and resistance zones, like this:

 Resistance: the highest highs / recent highs on the chart that you can imagine there was plenty of interaction between the buyers and sellers.